History of the Skirt and how it became short, or Everything you need to know about the Miniskirt

 Another significant contribution from Poiret was his inventive and influential use of vivid colors.
 He was the first designer who dressed his models in colorful stockings instead of traditional black and white, that flashed bright from beneath of shortened skirts and dresses.

-By the end of 1909, the first glimpses of new radical changes in fashion started new era of fashion.
+By the end of 1909, the first glimpses of new radical changes in fashion started a new era of fashion.

-And since 1910 the hemline of skirts and dresses became shorter and shorter, until formed completely new looks and futuristic silhouettes of today.
+And since 1910 the hemline of skirts and dresses became shorter and shorter, until it formed completely new looks and futuristic silhouettes of today.

 HISTORY OF THE SKIRT TROUGH INPI TREASURES